MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 **_IMPORTANT NOTE:_**

-**The command IDs serve as an index into the command table.
+**The command IDs are used as an index to reference a command in the command table array.
 Therefore, when adding a new command, add a new ID at the bottom of the command defines.**

 The command IDs are mirrored in the Telemetrix client Python API.

 #### The Command Table

-With each new command we must add it to the command table.
+We must add each new command to the command table.
 ```aiignore
 // When adding a new command update the command_table.
 // The command length is the number of bytes that follow